Pak cabinet approves top security body's decision to try May 9 violence perpetrators in military courts | Law-Order

 Thousands of supporters of Khan, 70, were arrested in the violence that Pakistan’s Army described as a “dark day” in the history of the Islamic country.

-The National Security Committee (NSC) in a meeting on Wednesday agreed that the protesters who ransacked and vandalised military installations would be tried under the Army Act and the Official Secrets Act.
+On Friday, the federal cabinet ratified the decision by the National Security Committee (NSC) that the protesters who ransacked and vandalised military installations would be tried under the Army Act and the Official Secrets Act.

 The Express Tribune newspaper reported on Saturday that the cabinet meeting, chaired by Prime Minister Shehbaz Sharif at the Prime Minister House (PMO), gave approval for trying civilians in the military courts just days after the NSC and the Corps Commanders' Conference vowed to bring those behind the violent protests to justice.